 Some of these medical conditions are easier to establish than others.
 For instance, if you are diagnosed with cancer, you will likely have volumes of medical records to establish your diagnosis.
-However, the Social Security Administration (SSA) may still deny your claim for pain-related disability benefits unless you can show a connection between the cancer and the pain.
+However, the Social Security Administration (SSA) may still deny your claim for pain-related disability benefits unless you can show a connection between cancer and pain.

 This is where it can help to have an experienced attorney at your side.
 The attorney can help you to prepare your application for benefits and ensure that reviewers have the medical information they need to decide your claim for benefits.
 The attorney can also help you to effectively appeal the denial of your claim.

 Can You Get Disability Benefits for Chronic Pain in Ohio?

 In reality, most disability claims are initially denied.
 If you receive a denial of your claim, you should know that you can appeal.
 Once you receive a denial letter from the Social Security Administration (SSA), you should contact the attorneys of Heller, Maas, Moro & Magill Co., L.P.A.
 Our attorneys have decades of experience with helping clients throughout Northeastern Ohio’s Mahoning Valley to pursue the disability benefits which they deserve.

 To succeed in a pain-related disability benefits claim, here are a few of the hurdles that you must clear: